Last Updated on February 12, 2025

 If you’re impacted by betrayal trauma, you may experience symptoms that mimic Post-Traumatic Stress Disorder (PTSD).
 This includes problems with mood, emotional regulation and attention, interruption of eating and sleeping patterns, changes in perception of the self and the betrayer, flashbacks, rumination, paranoia, and other intrusive thoughts (Judith Herman, Trauma and Recovery, 1992).

-Freyd explains that in traditional PTSD, for example trauma resulting from a terrible car accident or shooting, pathological fear during the event is what drives later trauma symptoms.
-In betrayal trauma, symptoms and behaviors are driven not by pathological fear, but instead by attachment injuries and profound relationship disconnection.
-The disconnection is a result of the betrayal of trust by someone you are dependent on in important ways, like in the case of children experiencing abuse from their primary caregivers.
+Freyd explains that in traditional PTSD, for example, trauma resulting from a terrible car accident or shooting, pathological fear during the event is what drives later trauma symptoms.
+In betrayal trauma, symptoms and behaviors are driven not by pathological fear but instead by attachment injuries and significant relationship disconnection.
+The disconnection is a result of the betrayal of trust by someone you are dependent on in meaningful ways, like in the case of children experiencing abuse from their primary caregivers.

-In betrayal traumas, there is also a higher potential for dissociation from the external truth or internal emotion of the betrayal to avoid the loss of the betrayer whom you are dependent on.
-Freyd coins this phenomenon as betrayal blindness, which we’ll discuss more later.
-First, let’s dive more deeply into the attachment injury at the heart of betrayal trauma.
+If you’re experiencing betrayal trauma, you may disconnect from the reality of the betrayal or your feelings about it to avoid losing someone you depend on.
+Freyd coined this phenomenon as betrayal blindness, which we’ll discuss later.
+First, let’s explore the attachment injury at the heart of betrayal trauma more deeply.

 Betrayal’s attachment injury

-Attachments are how we experience a sense of safety, security, and protection from danger at a physiological level spanning our minds, bodies, and emotions.
-The biopsychosocial nature of attachment, the intertwined nature of our biological, social, and psychological states in response to our attachment relationships, isn’t something we grow out of once we become more independent from our parents.
-Research shows that in long-term relationships, we bond and intertwine our lives so deeply that our new primary attachment figure can regulate our blood pressure, heart rate, breathing, and the levels of hormones in our blood (Attached, Levine and Heller).
+Attachments give us a feeling of safety and security, helping us feel protected mentally and physically.
+The way we form attachments is shaped by biological, social, and psychological factors, and this doesn’t change just because we become more independent from our parents.
+Research shows that in long-term relationships, we bond and intertwine our lives so profoundly that our new primary attachment figure can regulate our blood pressure, heart rate, breathing, and hormone levels (Attached, Levine and Heller).

-John Bowlby’s theory of attachment specifies that we each have an attachment style that reflects how securely or insecurely we attached to our parents as children and whether we felt we could rely on them during times of distress and need.
+John Bowlby’s theory of attachment states that each person has an attachment style that reflects how securely or insecurely we are attached to our parents as children and whether we felt we could rely on them during times of distress and need.
 We each have core attachment needs and relational desires, but we developed unique styles of seeking closeness to our partners and coping with relational disconnection.
 Different attachment styles shape each person’s experience of betrayal.

 Attachment ambivalence

-Betrayal represents one of the most significant relational threats we can experience, so it’s no wonder our attachment systems come online when we discover cheating.
-Its impact on the system is something called attachment ambivalence.
+Betrayal is one of the most significant relational threats we can experience, so it’s no wonder our attachment systems come online when we discover cheating.
+Its impact on the system is called attachment ambivalence.
 With attachment ambivalence, we feel at war with ourselves.
-The person we love and trust — who can help regulate our body’s blood pressure and heart rate — is the same person who caused the distress and disconnection and who we now feel unsafe around.
+The person we love and trust—who can help regulate our body’s blood pressure and heart rate—is the same person who caused the distress and disconnection and who we now feel unsafe around.

 Our response to betrayal is primal and not rational.
 Our attachment system says, “If you are distressed, reach out to your partner to restore connection and your sense of well-being.”
 Suddenly, though, you notice a sense of dread.
 Our threat-response system has turned on.
 It says, “You’re not safe, fight or run away from the danger.”
 This cycle of ambivalence is extremely confusing and dysregulating.
 Often, the betrayed partner feels crazy, ashamed, and as if they can’t trust themselves or their instincts.

 For many partners, the impacts of hiding the infidelity are just as painful as the betrayal, sometimes even more so.
 In these cases, the betrayed partner is not experiencing post-traumatic stress but is still mid-trauma — in the middle of an unfolding nightmare that seemingly has no end.
-Omar Minwalla even categorizes this deceptive sexuality as a form of intimate partner violence.
+Omar Minwalla, PsyD, an expert in sexual health, even categorizes these psychological manipulation tactics and deceptive sexual behaviors, including infidelity, sex addiction, and compulsive sexual behavior, as forms of intimate partner violence.

 Betrayal blindness

-Another common response to lying and gaslighting is Freyd’s “betrayal blindness.”
+Another typical response to lying and gaslighting is Freyd’s “betrayal blindness.”
 Often, because of our biopsychosocial and sometimes literal dependence on the betraying partner, it feels unbearable to cope with our loss of connection.
 Thus, the attachment-driven survival strategy of numbness, avoidance, and dissociation from truth becomes the next best option.
+Put simply; it’s much easier for your brain to deny or ignore the betrayal than to face the uncomfortable truth that you are not as safe as you believed in the hands of the partner you love.

-This may not always mean disbelieving the betrayal actually happened, but perhaps denying the extent of the betrayal – “well, they said it was just one time.”
-It may mean minimizing the reasoning for betrayal – “they said it didn’t mean anything.”
-It could even mean simply detaching from their true emotions about how much the betrayal is impacting them – “they said they need me to move forward with them, so I stopped bringing it up.”
+Betrayal blindness may not involve disbelieving that a betrayal occurred but rather minimizing its extent: “Well, they said it was just one time.”
+It may mean minimizing the reasoning for betrayal: “They said it didn’t mean anything.”
+It could even mean that you simply detach from your true emotions about how much the betrayal impacts you: “They said they need me to move forward with them, so I stopped bringing it up.”

-It’s crucial to practice compassion for yourself and understand the activation of your primal attachment system.
-Your response to the betrayal is meant to be adaptive and protective from something that feels even more distressing.
+It’s crucial to practice compassion for yourself and understand that your primal attachment system is activated.
+Your response to the betrayal is meant to be adaptive and protective against something that feels even more distressing.

 Betrayal’s sexual injury

-Finally, we must seek to understand the impact of betrayal on an individual’s and couple’s sexuality, which is highly influenced by the attachment and emotional/psychological injuries.
+Finally, we must seek to understand the impact of betrayal on an individual’s and couple’s sexuality, which is highly influenced by attachment and emotional and/or psychological injuries.
 Sex is just as much about pleasure and procreation as it is about our core desires for bonding, belonging, and significance.
-Sex in long-term, committed relationships is linked to our deepest attachment needs to feel desired, wanted, known, loved, accepted, connected, noticed, and important.
+In long-term, committed relationships, sex is linked to our deepest attachment needs to feel desired, wanted, known, loved, accepted, connected, noticed, and important.
 These emotional states are foundational to our sense of identity.
 When we are desired, we are desirable and accepted.

 When we connect sexually and feel affirmed, we feel a sense of warmth and well-being.
 Thus, it can feel like a devastating blow when you discover your partner has cheated and had some of their core needs met outside your relationship.
 It is a deep loss of our sense of safety, belonging, and significance.
 The loss of these core needs can force the betrayed partner into a traumatized state of questioning why they weren’t enough, comparison to the affair partner(s), carried shame around sexual functioning, libido, sexual self-esteem, and body image.

-Many betrayed partners describe common experiences after sexual betrayal trauma.
-These include avoiding or being afraid of sex, seeing sex as an obligation, feeling anger, disgust, or guilt with touch, difficulty becoming aroused or desire with sex, or not feeling present during sex.
+Many betrayed partners describe shared experiences after sexual betrayal trauma.
+These include avoiding or being afraid of sex, seeing sex as an obligation, feeling anger, disgust, or guilt with touch, difficulty becoming aroused, lack of sexual desire, or not feeling present during sex.
 Others may even experience intrusive thoughts and images during sex or notice pain or orgasmic difficulties with sex.

 In her book The Betrayal Bind, Michelle Mays, clinical counselor and certified sex addiction therapist, states, “If relational trauma happens in a relationship, then it makes sense that our healing and restoration must also happen in relationship with others and with ourselves.”
 As we’ve explored, betrayal trauma is incredibly complex.
-As you set off on your journey toward healing, consider doing so with the help of those you trust
+As you embark on your journey toward healing, consider doing so with the help of those you trust.

 We offer a betrayal support group for women and individual therapy with availability for in-person sessions at our Charlotte, NC office or virtual sessions for residents of NC and SC.
-We also provide couples therapy and couples intensives with in-person appointments in Charlotte, NC, and Carefree, AZ.
-We also have virtual sessions for couples available for those who live in Arizona, Florida, North Carolina, South Carolina, or Texas.
-Contact us to get started.
+Both the betrayal support group and individual therapy offer a safe and supportive space for individuals who have experienced the devastating impact of infidelity.